-For the fiscal year ended June 30, 2023, the System's investments produced a return of 7.8% versus 9.7% for the policy benchmark.
-Assets stood at \$32.0 billion at the end of the fiscal period, up from \$31.2 billion at the beginning of the period.
+For the fiscal year ended June 30, 2024, the System's investments produced a return of 10.8% versus 11.3% for the policy benchmark.
+Total Assets stood at \$33.7 billion at the end of the fiscal period, up from \$32.0 billion at the beginning of the period.

-Over the trailing five-, ten-, and fifteen-year periods, PERS exceeded its policy benchmark with annualized returns of 7.6%, 8.5%, and 7.5%, respectively.
-Long-term returns remain very competitive against the policy benchmark and large public retirement systems.
+Over the trailing five-, ten-, and fifteen-year periods, PERS exceeded its policy benchmark with annualized returns of 8.4%, 7.7%, and 9.8%, respectively.
+Long-term returns remain very competitive when measured against the policy benchmark as well as other large public retirement systems.